mlochbaum/Singeli/README.md

 Outside the loop, these variables are pointers, and inside it, they are individual values.
 It's `exec` in the loops definition that performs this conversion, using the given index `i` to index into each pointer in `vars`.
 Each variable tracks whether its value was set inside the loop and writes to memory if this is the case.

+## Generators

+A generator is essentially a compile-time function, which takes values called parameters and returns a result.
+There are a few ways to create generators:

+    # Anonymous generator, immediately invoked
+    def a_sq = ({x} => x*x){a}

+    # Named generator with two cases
+    def min{a, b} = a
+    def min{a, b & b<a} = b

+    # Generated function
+    triple{T}(x:T) = x + x + x

+These are all effectively the same thing: there's a parameter list in `{}`, and a definition.
+When invoked, the body is evaluated with the parameters set to the values provided.
+Depending on the definition, this evaluation might end not with a static value, but with a computation to be performed at runtime (this always happens for functions).
+Generators are dynamically typed, and naturally have no constraints on the parameters or result.
+But the parameter list can include conditions that determine whether to accept a particular set of parameters.
+These are described in the next section; first let's go through the syntax for each case.

+An anonymous generator is written `{params} => body`.
+It needs to come at the beginning of a subexpression, which usually means it needs to be parenthesized.
+Otherwise `{params}` might be interpreted as a generator call on the previous word, for example. `body` can be either a single expression, or a block consisting of multiple expressions surrounded by `{}`.

+A named generator is a statement rather than an expression: `def name{params} = body`. `name` can be followed by multiple parameter lists, defining a nested generator.
+This form also allows multiple definitions.
+When the generator is called, these definitions are scanned, beginning with the last, for one that applies to the arguments.
+That is, when applying the generator, it tests the arguments against all its conditions, then runs if they match and otherwise calls the previous definition.

+A function can also have generator parameters.
+This case is discussed in the section on [functions](#functions).

+### Conditions

+The parameter list in a generator definition has to give the names of parameters, but it can also include some other constraints on them:

+* The number of parameters
+* Two parameters with the same name match
+* A `par:typ` parameter must be a typed value with the given type
+* A `par==val` parameter matches the given value
+* Explicit conditions `& cond` must hold (result in `1`)

+Each of the values `typ`, `val`, and `cond` can be an expression, which is fully evaluated whenever the condition is reached.
+Parameter names are all bound before evaluating any conditions, so that a condition can refer to parameter values, even ones that come after it in the source code.

+The value `typ` can also be a name, which functions something like an extra parameter: the underlying parameter must be typed and the name is set to its type (like any parameter, this value is accessible to conditions).
+Built-in type names such as `i16` and `f64` can't be used here, but other names will be shadowed.
+If you have an alias like `def size = u64`, parenthesize it to use it as a value, as in `par:(size)`.

 ## Operators

 Operators are formed from the characters `!$%&*+-/<=>?\^|~`.
 Any number of these will stick together to form a single token unless separated by spaces.
 Additionally, non-ASCII characters can be used as operators, and don't stick to each other.